EricXia7/Midterm-project/README.md

 * 8. Go to Jupyter Home Page, open November_Filtered.ipyn, run all the code.
 * 9. Go to Jupyter Home Page, open Filtered_Plot.ipyn, run all the code.
 *

+### Findings

+The effects of these two variables met our expectation in terms of the directions, but the undesired low R square indicated the low efficiency of the model.
+Apparently, the data we have is limited (I’ll further address this issue in the Limitation Section), and there are numbers of unobserved factors that are affecting the price.
+Nevertheless, we tried to improve our model.
+By separating the high price hotel(price>1000) from the low, a distribution scatter plot (here we used matplotlib.)
+ The plot showed that the majority of high price hotels were distributing around the top left corner, close distance with high score.
+This resulted in low sample size for high price hotel across the rest of the area.

+By filtering out these clustered data, we rerun the regression.

+The model now has a comparably stronger explanatory ability as the R square increased to 0.51.
+It’s worth noticing that the score has now a much lower effect on prices, with lower SE.
+This is a more statistically significant estimate for sthe partial effect core among the normal price hotels.
+The graph below is the visualization of the regression using

 ### Data Limitations